doritoes/docker-guacamole/README.md

 * tested on 32-bit OS on Pi 3B

 **arm64**
-* 64-bit Raspberry Pi OS support, should work on Pi 2B and later
+* 64-bit Raspberry Pi OS support, should work on Pi 2B rev 1.2 and later (a22042	Q3 2016	2 Model B with BCM2837)
-* will be testing on Pi 4B
 * postgresql 11
 * VNC, RDP, and ssh have been tested (only)
 * built-in authentication has been tested (only)
-* tested on 64-bit Raspberry Pi OS on Pi 4B
+* tested on 64-bit Raspberry Pi OS on Pi 4B and Pi 3B

 ## Usage